Skip to main content

 What Is the True Anonymity of De-Identified Data?

-The concept of true and permanent anonymity in is becoming increasingly tenuous.
+The concept of true and permanent anonymity in de-identified data is becoming increasingly tenuous.
 The proliferation of publicly available datasets, from social media to voter registration records, creates an environment ripe for “linkage attacks.”
 A malicious actor could potentially cross-reference a de-identified health dataset with publicly available information to re-associate the data with a specific individual.

 For example, researchers have demonstrated that it is possible to identify individuals by pairing patterns in physical mobility data from wearables with corresponding demographic data.
 The risk is amplified with the rich, continuous data streams generated by modern wellness technologies.
 As little as a few seconds of sensor data can sometimes be enough to create a unique “fingerprint” that can be used for identification.